Trond Andresen

-Trond Andresen (born 30 April 1947) is a Norwegian academic, former communist politician, public writer and debater, broadcaster, and associate professor of Cybernetics at the Norwegian University of Science and Technology (NTNU).
-He served as a board member of NTNU 1999-2001, as an elected academic representative.
+Trond Andresen (born 30 April 1947) is a Norwegian engineer, political activist and debater.
+He was an associate professor of Cybernetics at the Norwegian University of Science and Technology (NTNU).
+Andresen has a long history of political activism, originally as a communist.
+In the 2000s, he became increasingly known for his antisemitic writings.
+Andresen left the Red Party in 2009 and has pivoted to the far right, announcing his support for Marine Le Pen in 2016.

 Career

 He earned the M.Sc. degree in electrical engineering at NTH (now NTNU) in 1973, and has been assistant professor at NTNU since 1982.
 He was elected as a member of the university board in 1999, serving one term.
 He earned the dr.philos. degree in 2018 with the dissertation On the Dynamics of Money Circulation, Creation and Debt – a Control Systems Approach and was thus promoted to associate professor.